markruys/gw2pvo/README.md

-  --date YYYY-MM-DD     Copy all readings (max 14/90 days ago) --pv-voltage          Send pv voltage instead of grid voltage --skip-offline        Skip uploads when inverter is offline --city CITY           Skip uploads from dusk till dawn --csv CSV             Append readings to a Excel compatible CSV file, DATE
+  --date YYYY-MM-DD     Copy all readings (max 14/90 days ago) --pv-voltage          Send pv voltage instead of grid voltage --skip-offline        Skip uploads when inverter is offline --city CITY           Sets timezone and skip uploads from dusk till dawn --csv CSV             Append readings to a Excel compatible CSV file, DATE
                         in the name will be replaced by the current date --version             show program's version number and exit